sjsu-library/unionist/_items/unionist--text-0374.md

 transcription: "<p>THE YOUNG MAN’S GUIDE.</p> <p> A VOLUME of 320 pages, designed as a cheap manual for Young Men, though it is believed to embrace much useful information to persons in every description; especially parents.
 It is divided into seven chapters;
-  to which are prefixed a very full table o contents and an introduction.
-The great object of the author of the work, who has had much experience with youth, is to stimulate them to aim at a high standard of character, and to make the mental, social, and moral improvement o themselves and those around them, a governing purpose of their lives. </p> "
+  to which are prefixed a very full table of contents and an introduction.
+The great object of the author of the work, who has had much experience with youth, is to stimulate them to aim at a high standard of character, and to make the mental, social, and moral improvement of themselves and those around them, a governing purpose of their lives. </p> "
 scholarlyNotes:
-commentary:
+commentary: William Alcott was the author of this famed <em>Guide</em>
-relatedPeople:
+relatedPeople: William Alcott
 featured:
 repeated: 'yes'
 relatedImage: unionist--image-0022